 How to Avoid Altitude Sickness

-It may sound obvious, but the best way to deal with altitude sickness is to do everything you can to avoid getting it.
+It may sound obvious, but the best way to deal with altitude sickness is to avoid getting it.
 The following tips should help you to minimize your risk of getting altitude sickness on your trip:

-- Eat Lots of Carbohydrates (your body consumes more energy at high altitude)
+• Eat Lots of Carbohydrates (your body consumes more energy at high altitudes).

-All of these tips for avoiding altitude sickness are important, but one of the most effective ways to prevent altitude sickness is to allow your body to properly acclimate.
-When you arrive in Cusco on your first day, you are arriving at an altitude of 11,152 feet (or 3,399 meters).
-Instead of spending your first day in Cusco at that altitude, you could travel to the Sacred Valley and spend your first night or two there instead.
+All of these tips for avoiding altitude sickness are important.
+However, the most effective way to prevent altitude sickness is to allow your body to properly acclimate.
+When you arrive in Cusco, you are arriving at an altitude of 11,152 feet (or 3,399 meters).
+Instead of spending your first day in Cusco, you could travel to the Sacred Valley and spend your first night or two there.

-The cities of Ollantaytambo and Pisac in the Sacred Valley sit at a lower altitude of just over 9,000 feet (or 2,743 meters), so spending your first day or two there will allow you to acclimate to that altitude (which will be easier on your body).
+Ollantaytambo and Pisac in the Sacred Valley sit at a lower altitude of just over 9,000 feet (or 2,743 meters).
+So, spending your first day or two there will allow you to acclimate to that altitude.
+In turn, this will be easier on your body.
 Then, when you travel back to Cusco your body will have a much easier time adapting to that altitude.

 How to Treat Altitude Sickness

-Before you leave for your trip, I would strongly suggest that you read this article on Lonelyplanet.com about advice from Nicholas Asheshov (www.nicholasasheshov.com), who lived in the Sacred Valley for decades and has a lot of first-hand experience with the treatment of altitude sickness in the area.
-He does a fantastic job of laying out the do’s and don’ts of treating altitude sickness and what to do and not do should you experience altitude sickness when visiting the Cusco and the Sacred Valley in Peru.
+Before you leave for your trip, I would strongly suggest that you read this article on Lonelyplanet.com about advice from Nicholas Asheshov (www.nicholasasheshov.com).
+He lived in the Sacred Valley for decades and has a lot of first-hand experience with the treatment of altitude sickness in the area.
+He does a fantastic job of laying out the dos and don’ts of treating altitude sickness.
+In addition, what to do and not do should you experience altitude sickness when visiting the Cusco and the Sacred Valley in Peru.

-Before you start planning your hike on the Inca Trail, you need to make sure you understand what the conditions will be like when you visit.
+Before you start planning your hike on the Inca Trail, you need to understand what the conditions will be like when you visit.
 For more information on the typical weather, trail conditions, and tourist numbers throughout the year, I have included a summary for you to review below.

-For an idea of what types of temperatures you will experience on the trail throughout the year, please consult the diagram on averages temperatures I have included below.
+For an idea of what temperatures you will experience on the trail, please consult the diagram of average temperatures I have included below.

 Dry Season (June – October)